AdobeDocs/pass.en/help/accountiq/dashboard.md

 +++MVPD- Programmers in segment

-When you log in as a MVPD, this table provides a comparative view of the different Aggregated Sharing Scores for the Programmers in the current segment.
+When you log in as a MVPD user, this table provides a comparative view of the different Aggregated Sharing Scores for the Programmers in the current segment.

 Select the column headings to view the data in ascending and descending order.